floriancourgey/blog/_posts/2019-01-23-installing-adobe-campaign-locally.md

 ![](/assets/images/2019/02/adobe-campaign-welcome-screen.jpg)
 ![](/assets/images/2019/02/adobe-campaign-navtree-successful.jpg)

-You might need to activate the `wfserver` process if it doesn't show up in `nlserver pdump` with
+For the workflows to start, you need to activate the `wfserver` process if it doesn't show up in `nlserver pdump` with
 ```console
 $ nlserver start wfserver@instance1
 ```